jamessynge/TinyAlpacaServer/README.md

     device which in turn makes Alpaca requests to a device with the actual sensors.

-*   For reading and writing from EEPROM, it may be useful to use an approach such as:

-    *   All "things" that want to use EEPROM are registered with a single EEPROM manager.
-    *   Each registrant has a unique Tag (e.g. a semi-random uint16) that is used when reading to identify the owner of the data.
-    *   Store data in EEPROM using TLV format (Tag, Length, Value).
-    *   When writing to EEPROM, re-write all data so that we avoid the need to defragment it.
-    *   Consider using a semi-spaces approach, where we write from the bottom of EEPROM on one write pass, and next time we need to update it we write from the top (i.e. backwards).
-The purpose is to reduce the risk of losing data if writing is interrupted.
-    *   We might need some temporary storage in RAM during writing, for which we could use an Arduino String class, which has a reserve method.

 *   The local clock on the device is fine for timing relatively short intervals (e.g. 10 minutes), so can be used for most rate and averaging computations.